 The proposed model, while not perfect, offers a robust approach that can be easily modified or presented in an easily understood manner.
 Most credible news stories will likely fall within two standard deviations of the fact-based event reported.
-By focusing on the wording of fact-based narratives and characterizing these narratives a certain robustness is built in for Byzantine behaviors, which may arise as the propagandists attempt to tailor messages to match the rules of fact-based narratives.
-This may be less a problem as the text will have to be less emotionally appealing possibly resulting in less efficacy.
+By focusing on the wording of factbased narratives and characterizing these narratives, a certain robustness is built in for Byzantine behaviors which may arise as the propagandists attempt to tailor messages to match the rules of fact-based narratives.
+This may be less problematic as the text would have to be less emotionally appealing, possibly resulting in lower efficacy.

-A more significant problem with this model will likely be related to linguistic traits and slang expressions across languages, cultures, sub-cultures and tribes.
+A more significant problem with this model would likely be related to linguistic traits and slang expressions across languages, cultures, subcultures, and tribes.
 The potential to inaccurately score an article is present.
-This work will benefit from involvement with a larger community including linguists and social scientists..
+This work would benefit from the involvement of other experts, including linguists and social scientists...

-A more interesting and potentially more challenging scenario revolves around the improvement of automated behaviors to more accurately reflect human behaviors, this may affect the PS component of the model.
+A more interesting and potentially more challenging scenario revolves around the improvement of automated behaviors to more accurately reflect human behaviors.
+This may affect the PS component of the model.
 Historically speaking, the behavior of presenting propaganda first may also offer insight into detection.
 As FN pattern signals become better understood, temporal analysis will also provide additional new insights.
-Finally, as the archive grows and more data analytics are performed on the archived data the ability to distinguish the factbased narratives from the FN narrative will likely grow in sophistication.
+Finally, as the archive grows and more data analytics are performed on the archived data, the ability to distinguish the fact-based narratives from the FN narrative will likely grow in sophistication.